YousefSalahKassem/e-shopy/README.md

 ### Directories structure and their uses

-- `assets` folder in the root directory of the project for holding all asset data (Images, fonts, animations, i18n files, etc..)
+- `assets` folder in the root directory of the project for holding all asset data (Images, fonts, animations, translations files, etc..)

 - `test` folder in the root directory of the project for holding all tests related to the project.